ercson-R8/learn-mvc/README.md

 # learn-mvc
-This site will host work files from an online class "Build a PHP MVC Framework" in Udemy.
+This site will host work files in learning PHP MVC Framework.